tenergy05/DBProxy/architecture.md

 - `jwtValidator` (Config) decides accept/reject.
 Default is permissive; replace with real JWT verification (signature, exp, claims).
 - On invalid JWT: sends PG `ErrorResponse` and closes.
 - On success: records session start in audit, then connects to backend and forwards traffic.
-- Mongo/Cassandra: currently only hex-logging; you can insert JWT validation before connecting.
+- Mongo/Cassandra: currently only hex-logging; you can insert JWT validation before connecting (JWT must be supplied out of band, e.g., via agent/prelude).

 ### Postgres Auth Modes
 - **Mode A (implemented):** proxy issues `AuthenticationCleartextPassword`; client sends JWT in `PasswordMessage`.
 Proxy validates JWT, authenticates to backend using route credentials, then completes client login.